-- a clear and comprehensive summary of the concern - · details of how the concern was followed up and resolved - a note of any action taken, decisions reached, and the outcome.
+- a clear and comprehensive summary of the concern - details of how the concern was followed up and resolved - a note of any action taken, decisions reached, and the outcome.

-Concerns and referrals will be kept in a separate child protection file for each child (either paper recorded or electronically).
+Concerns and referrals will be kept in a separate child protection file for each child stored electronically on CPOMs.